Shronim/tutorials/magnetospheres/APIS-Tutorial/APIS-Tutorial.md

 [FITS](http://fits.gsfc.nasa.gov) format, thanks to VO (Virtual Observatory) tools, as shown in [Part 2](part2).

-The goal of this tutoriel is to get familiar with the APIS features.
+The goal of this tutorial is to get familiar with the APIS features.

 <h2 id="tutorial">Tutorial</h2>